 California State Polytechnic University, Pomona

-The Biological Sciences Department in the College of Science at California State Polytechnic University, Pomona (Cal Poly Pomona) invites applications for a tenure-track position at the rank of Assistant Professor to begin Fall 2013.
-Candidates who use molecular, optical, electrophysiological, and/or neuroinformatic techniques to address modern questions in neuroscience are encouraged to apply.
+The Computer Science Department in the College of Science at California State Polytechnic University, Pomona (Cal Poly Pomona) invites applications for a tenure-track position at the rank of Assistant Professor to begin Fall 2014.
+Candidate’s specializations in Software Engineering, Cloud Computing, Data Mining, and Computer Graphics and Animation are especially welcomed to apply.

 Application ProcedureA completed application will consist of:

-• a cover letter that describes how the candidate’s training and experience suits the duties and qualifications articulated in the position description;
+• A cover letter that describes the candidate’s teaching and research experience and interests and that addresses the duties and qualifications articulated in the position description;

-• the names, titles, addresses, and telephone numbers of at least five individuals who can speak to the candidate’s potential for success in this position; and
+• A curriculum vitae comprised of at least those elements specified on the application form and including the names, titles, addresses, and telephone numbers of at least five individuals who can speak to the candidate’s potential for success in this position;

-• finalists for the position will be required to provide three letters of reference (PDF format by email preferred) and an official transcript showing highest degree earned.
+• Finalists for the position will be required to provide three recent letters of reference (may be copies or email).

 The position is open until filled.
-First consideration will be given to completed applications received no later than Monday, December 3, 2012.
-Electronic submission of application materials is preferred.
-Please address all inquiries and application materials to:
+First consideration will be given to completed applications received no later than November 15, 2013.
+Early response is encouraged.
+Please address all nominations, inquiries, requests for application forms, and application materials to:

 California State Polytechnic University, Pomona